kirstencurrie/cf_instacart/README.md

   - Orders
   - Customers

-The Product data set can be located here: "The Instacart Online Grocery Shopping Dataset 2017”, Accessed originally from [here](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis?resource=download) via Kaggle on 1.9.25
+The Product data set can be located here: "The Instacart Online Grocery Shopping Dataset 2017”, Accessed originally from [here](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis?resource=download) via Kaggle on 1.9.25.
+ - The download folder will contain an "archive" folder
+ - Within this folder, you will be using the "orders.csv" and "products.csv"

 The Customers data set was created by the CareerFoundry team for the purpose of the course and can be accessed [here](assets/customers.zip).